aredotna/building/_posts/2017-08-10-the-poetry-of-tools.markdown

   <h5>Emilio Gomariz, AI Pro, 2012</h5>
   <video controls="controls" width="100%" height="400" src="https://s3.amazonaws.com/arena-attachments/1135990/5ca882e34dd9cea1da8e9fed0874e643.mov?1500411456"></video>
   <figcaption>
    In Emilio Gomariz’s 2012 <i>Macintosh Lab</i> series, he animates compositions using the features, tools, and operating systems we use daily.
-In this piece, <a href="http://s3.amazonaws.com/arena-attachments/1135990/5ca882e34dd9cea1da8e9fed0874e643.mov?1500411456"><i>AI Pro</i></a>, he exposes and arranges every tool within the program and animates them with pre-existing shortcuts and gestures.
+In this piece, <a href="https://www.are.na/block/1135990"><i>AI Pro</i></a>, he exposes and arranges every tool within the program and animates them with pre-existing shortcuts and gestures.
 In a <a href="http://rhizome.org/editorial/2012/aug/3/interface-aesthetics/">piece for Rhizome</a>, artist and writer Jason Huff writes, “Gomariz reframes our functional desktops as the expansive canvas…his choreographed hand reveals the performative nature of computerized commands and the formal beauty within our taken-for-granted digital tools.”
   </figcaption>
 </figure>

 <figure>
-  <h5>Phillipe Cao, Ritual for Empowerment, 2014</h5>
+  <h5>Philippe Cao, Ritual for Empowerment, 2014</h5>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/1181684/original_c434d016dc23a7dd1efc577d752ac349.gif"/>
   <figcaption>
-   In Phillipe Cao’s RISD thesis, he calls on users to create a ‘screen-self’ to meditate upon the rituals of micro-interactions like clicking, scrolling, swiping.
+   In Philippe Cao’s RISD thesis, he calls on users to create a ‘screen-self’ to meditate upon the rituals of micro-interactions like clicking, scrolling, swiping.
 He develops several microsites to focus on each of these actions. <a href="https://www.are.na/block/688938"><i>Ritual for Empowerment</i></a>, above, displays a mass of buttons using the default styling for the HTML tag <code>button</code>.
 They compel the visitor to click with their calls to action, “Please!
 Give it a go!
 Please click here!
 Click me?”
 Pressing each button opens a pop-up window with a compliment or uplifting statement, “Genius!
 You’re having a field day!
 You’re special!”
   </figcaption>
 </figure>